TLDR: We contribute an approach to simulate chemistry reaction with (1) catalyst and (2) endothermicity in 3D.

 - BO: 8 CPU, 64 GB RAM, 60h runtime

 The parameters of free electrons and free orbitals are crucial parameters to make this project possible as a full configuration interaction can take up to TBs of RAM to calculate.
 That being said, even this setup can replicate the original paper.
-Even when we receive the desired result where \(\text{NH}_3\) is produced, it would be interesting to see if gradient descent can further finetune these positions.
+Even when we receive the desired result where

 Comments?
 Questions?
 Please let us know at Issues page